oikz/AVC_Project/README.md

 * Jacob Chapman - Software Architect (partially shared) & Software writing, testing and documentation (debugging software and committing to git, writing test cases and documenting performance against milestones)

-* Morgan Treleaven - Software writing, testing and documentation (debugging software and committing to
-* git, writing test cases and documenting performance against milestones)
+* Morgan Treleaven - Software writing, testing and documentation (debugging software and committing to git, writing test cases and documenting performance against milestones)

-# Role Jobs
+# Role Jobs (Initial)
 * Charles writes code for reading array of white pixels
 * Jacob writes code for making robot turn and figures out how to make robot turn
 * Jessica & Morgan person oversee/test bugs etc

-* Build on this for Completion and challenge
+* Build on this for Completion and Challenge